Kevin - a connected product for security and home automation

 For the course "Beautiful Information Products" we created Kevin, an iPad application for machine-learned security and home automation.
 The assignment was to design a digital product in the context of security, making use of data visualization.
 We took a bit of a quirky approach and were inspired by a scene in Home Alone, where Kevin McCallister uses Michael Jordan cut-outs and toys to pretend that the whole family is at home.

-As a team we came up with the initial concept, afterwards I worked on part of the wireframing.
+As a team we came up with the initial concept, afterward, I worked on part of the wireframing.
 My main responsibility in this project was programming the prototype in Processing.
-It loads in JSON files with events (e.g. turning on) of devices and uses that to calculate the average time the device is on and the randomness in which it occurs.
+It loads in JSON files with events of devices (e.g. turning on) and uses that to calculate the average time the device is on and the randomness in which it occurs.
 The data is translated into interface elements in the timeline view and the simulation on the map for a quick overview.